renaism/wg-config/README.md

 ...
 ```

-so it become like this
+so they become like this
 ```
 ...
 net/ipv4/ip_forward=1